NotsOverflow/notsnotes/0xFF_food_for_hypoglycemic_lover.md

 - Eggs with the white cooked and the yellow liquid ( maximizing vitamin and protein intakes.
 13g prot., vit: A,D,B )
 - Cooking with coconut oil ( Brain health )
 - A vegetables mix like lettus and tommatoes ( Fibers and Vit: A,C,E,K )
-- Green Thé or Coffe ( Help remove free radicals )
+- Green Thea or Coffe ( Help remove free radicals )
 - Turmeric or CBD ( Removing inflammations )
 - Smelliest cheese you found ( Guts maintenance )
 - Some broccoli soup ( Fiber and Toxin removal )